danoctavian/bit-smuggler/README.md

 Reasons:

   * lots of it - high volume, many users -> hard, expensive to do surveillance on it
-    - eg. GHCQ's TEMPORA surveillance system throws away all P2P according to these [snowden docs](http://cryptome.org/2014/06/nsa-spiegel-snowden-14-0618.pdf)
+    - eg. GHCQ's TEMPORA surveillance system throws away all P2P according to these [snowden docs](http://cryptome.org/2014/06/nsa-spiegel-snowden-14-0618.pdf) (see page 183)

   * normally not banned in censoring countries (because fuck copyright)